 The Chronicle weekly newspaper, based in Glens Falls, N.Y., was launched in 1980 by Mark Frost on a $1,700 investment.
 Though it took nine years to finally turn a profit, The Chronicle thrives today, more than a third of a century later, with a staff of 16 plus a Thursday delivery crew.

 The Chronicle circulates in northern New York’s greater Glens Falls-Lake George region, encompassing Warren, Washington and northern Saratoga Counties.

 The Chronicle succeeds because it’s embraced by a broad, deep, devoted readership and advertising base, built on nearly 38 years of honest, respectful, consistent commitment to delivering the goods.

 Founder Mark Frost remains The Chronicle’s publisher and editor.
-Two other Chroniclers from year-one continue to have an involvement — David Cederstrom and Meredith French.
+One other Chronicler from year-one continues to have an involvement — staff writer David Cederstrom.
 Other staff members whose tenure at The Chronicle goes back more than two decades include Sandra Hutchinson and Cathy DeDe.
 Kate Schoneveld, Jane Fowler and Ed Deso have been committed to helping The Chronicle for nearly two decades.
 And with the addition of younger voices like Zander Frost and Max Frost, as well as other contributors, The Chronicle works to stay current with changing trends.

 From its shoestring start to its ongoing success now, The Chronicle’s commitment has stayed the same — excellence in our products, progress for northern New York.